laipn/company-fit/README.md

 > [!TODO]:
 > Add the above to the company fit interview

 Not much of the above depends on the manager having good technical skills.
-It does however requires a separate strict technical hierarchy in place.
+It does however require a separate strict technical hierarchy in place.
 Which is what you see in practice in tech corporation.
 Tech and management tracks are separate hierarchies.

 Note that neither Alice or Bob is acting maliciously in this situation, it is often just a case of [unconscious bias](https://pubmed.ncbi.nlm.nih.gov/36933917/) or "stupidity" ([Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor)).
 From an organizational efficiency perspective, it's important to note that the way to get the optimal outcome is to either managers good at reading people or to get Alice and Bob to not disagree in the first place (or agree faster).

-The separate hierarchy becomes appealing for the following reasons:
+Thus a separate hierarchy becomes appealing for the following reasons:

 * The skill set required to resolve conflict is fundamentally different than the skill set to solve technical problems.
 * The accountability chain becomes clear.
 The manager is responsible for any action by the report outside of the report's technical responsibilities.
 * A management hierarchy allows a degree of [compartmentalization](https://en.wikipedia.org/wiki/Compartmentalization_(information_security)), whether that information are trade secrets or examples of (un)-ethical decision making.

+Are "prisoner's dilemma" the primary reasons management must exist?
+Well consider the contrapositive.
+If there were never prisoner's dilemma (employees could be trusted to always act in the best interest of the company), in what situations would a manager still be necessary?
+What stops people from self-organizing themselves for the best interest of the company in such cases?
+Again consider the academia, where managers are rare precisely because prisoner-dilemma situations are rare.
+People self-organize and "manage themselves".

+A legitimate company-wide strategy therefore is to reduce the pressures leading to those prisoner-dilemma situations.
+This leads to the next point:

 #### Defining Leadership